 Copying a consent application to Fire and Emergency New Zealand (FENZ)

-The requirement for copying certain consent applications to Fire and Emergency New Zealand (FENZ) (previously known as the New Zealand Fire Service Commission) is set out in New Zealand Gazette (notice number 2012-go2694).
-The requirement is broad in its application and, in summary, applies to any consent application for building work that requires, changes or affects fire safety systems.
+In summary, this requirement applies to any consent application for building work that requires, changes or affects fire safety systems.
 The exception is where the effect on the fire safety system is minor.

 Where an application is refused before any meaningful processing has been undertaken, the application does not need to be referred to FENZ.